acerohernan/portfolio/src/content/work/meet.md

 1. Client: A performant front-end application that can provide a good user experience and support the communication with the server.
 2. SFU: The Selective Forwarding Unit, is the principal component that is the server in charge of keeping the state of all connected participants and forwarding all the real-time messages, audio, and video to everyone.
-3. InMemory Database: For real-time communication, I needed a fast and efficient database that can store all the state that I wanted to share across all servers, for example, which one is hosting a specific room or which one has a connection with a specific participant.
+3. In-memory Database: For real-time communication, I needed a fast and efficient database that can store all the state that I wanted to share across all servers, for example, which one is hosting a specific room or which one has a connection with a specific participant.
 Knowing that the state doesn’t need to be persistent and it has to be only available while a room is active, I chose to use an in-memory database like Redis.
 4. Message Queue: For having the ability to scale each server horizontally and support the maximum amount of participants connected at the same time in a specific room, each server will be subscribed to a specific queue that will receive real-time messages from other servers.
 This approach will allow balance the load of incoming messages avoiding overloading the server.

-#### Cloud-specific system design
+#### AWS system design

 After the system design is completed it’s time to choose the cloud provider and what components will help me create the infrastructure.

 <img src="/assets/projects/meet/cloud-diagram.jpeg" alt="meet cloud-specific system design diagram" />

-This diagram shows all the principal infrastructure components for deploying the system to the cloud.
+This diagram shows all the principal infrastructure components for deploying the system to AWS.
 Now, I will explain why I chose them.

 First, the entry point for everything will be Route53 for DNS resolution.